-Property, plant and equipment are subsequently measured at fair value after allowing for accumulated depreciation.
+Property, plant and equipment, other than right-of-use assets, are subsequently measured at fair value after allowing for accumulated depreciation.

 An assessment of fair value is reviewed by the Finance and Governance Officer and Finance and Governance committee each year.